Skip to content

 Output

-• Stored Messages: Daytime messages queued for evening processing
+• Queued daytime messages for later processing

 Error Handling

-The workflow includes comprehensive error handling:
+The workflow implements comprehensive error handling:

 Known Limitations

-• Webhook Token: Uses a hardcoded webhook token that may need rotation
+• Hard-coded webhook token may need rotation

 Setup Instructions